hariveliki/raiffeisen-swisshacks-2025/README.md

 This system uses:
 - LangChain for agent and chain orchestration
 - OpenAI GPT models for language processing
-- FAISS for vector search and semantic retrieval
+- FAISS and ChromaDB for vector search and semantic retrieval
 - Chain-of-Thought prompting for emotional analysis
 - Structured summarization with prompt engineering